-CAS postbaccalaureates have full access to NYU's staff of dedicated advisers located in the College's Preprofessional Advising Center (Silver Center, 100 Washington Square East, Room 901; 212-998-8160).
-In addition to our professional staff, the postbaccalaureate student community provides a supportive environment for academic success.
+CAS postbaccalaureates have full access to NYU's staff of dedicated advisers located in the College’s Preprofessional Advising Center (Silver Center, 100 Washington Square East, Room 901; 212-998-8160).
 Postbaccalaureates are also encouraged to attend the peer tutoring and group review sessions offered by the University Learning Center, which are free of cost.

 Students who have successfully completed the NYU postbaccalaureate program have been admitted to a variety of prestigious medical and dental programs, including Yale, Columbia, Cornell, Pittsburgh, SUNY, Mount Sinai, and Albert Einstein.

-Prospective students are invited to explore our program and review the NYU prehealth science curriculum at www.prehealth.cas.nyu.edu.
-We hold information sessions about the postbaccalaureate program throughout the year—typically in August, November, February, and May—to give prospective students an opportunity to meet with program staff and current postbaccalaureate students in a group setting.
-Please contact us at postbacc@nyu. edu or call our office to speak with a staff member should you have questions about the program.
+Prospective students are invited to explore the program and review the NYU prehealth science curriculum at http://cas.nyu.edu/prehealth.
+Information sessions about the postbaccalaureate program are held throughout the year—typically in August, November, February, and May—to give prospective students an opportunity to meet with program staff and current postbaccalaureate students in a group setting.
+Please contact email@example.com or call 212-998-8160 with questions.

 Purpose of Prelaw Study

-The staff of the College's Preprofessional Advising Center (Silver Center, 100 Washington Square East, Room 901; 212998-8160) can advise students on general course selection, participation in clubs and organizations, law school applications, and related issues.
+The staff of the College's Preprofessional Advising Center (Silver Center, 100 Washington Square East, Room 901; 212-998-8160) can advise students on general course selection, participation in clubs and organizations, law school applications, and related issues.
 The office serves as a clearinghouse for dean's certification forms, required by a number of law schools as part of their admissions process.
-The Lawyer Alumni Mentoring Program (LAMP) offers CAS juniors an opportunity to apply for one-on-one mentoring with experienced attorneys who are alumni of the College, and the Prelaw Advisory Board serves as a focus group for the overall prelaw community.
-Students should visit www.prelaw.cas.nyu.edu for more information.
+The Lawyer Alumni Mentoring Program (LAMP) offers CAS sophomores, juniors, and seniors an opportunity to apply for one-on-one mentoring with experienced attorneys who are alumni of the College.
+Students should visit http://cas.nyu.edu/prelaw for more information.

 Other Prelaw-Related Activities

 The New York University School of Law, conveniently located across the Square from the College, sponsors many events open to the University community.
 The school's proximity allows prelaw students to observe first-year law school classes and to meet and speak informally with students actively pursuing legal studies.
-The College also sponsors talks by guest speakers on law-related topics and arranges for representatives from various law schools to visit the College for information sessions during the fall semester.
-In addition, the Wasserman Center for Career Development administers sample Law School Admission Tests (LSAT) in the fall and spring of each year and co-hosts events and panels open to the university's prelaw community.
+The College also sponsors talks by guest speakers on law-related topics and arranges for representatives from various law schools to visit the College for information.
+In addition, the Wasserman Center for Career Development co-hosts events and panels open to the university’s prelaw community.